IriLrnr/EvIBM/DOCUMENTATION.md

 Set_Initial_Position (progenitors, info);
 ```

-#### Set first values<a name="alloc"></a>
-Now we have the population vectors, with empty individuals structures in it.
-For each individual in the vector of the population we have to alloc their "internal structures" and set values to the generation 0, that is allocated as the first `progenitors`

-For each individual in the vector of the population 0, the values of their characteristics need to be set.
-That is allocated as the first “progenitors”
+A place is defined in the lattice for each individual in the beggining of the simulation.

 <a name="set_initial_position"></a>